SonyKarisa/cerhema-website-frontend/DEVLOG.md

 - Created folder Styles and added NavBar module.css
 - Created folder Components and added Navbar .tsx
-- Created website logo in black and another in white; added them to assets folder Focusing soley on the Home page today
+- Created website logo in black and another in white; added them to assets folder
+- Added styling for Navbar for different screen and phone sizes Focusing soley on the Home page today
 Looked at https://thechurchco.com/portfolio/ for inspiration and pinterest